 If you withdraw from a course, you may be charged an administrative fee.
 The amount may vary according to the type of course, but will be at least $15.

 Note: Some programs have special refund policies.
-Please check the refund and withdrawal policies on each course page for more information.
+Please check the refund and withdrawal policies on each course page or receipt email for more information.

 English language proficiency